 Lost and Stolen Car Keys

-When your car keys are lost or stolen there are two major inconveniences you will face; the cost to replace them and the security of your car.
+When your car keys are stolen there are two major inconveniences you will face; the cost to replace them and the security of your car.

 Some steps you can take to secure your car if your keys are stolen:

 - Call the police and get a crime reference number, this will be needed for any insurance claim.

-- Do not leave your new keys lying around the house, thieves usually strike twice.
+- Don’t leave your new keys lying around the house, and thieves usually strike twice.

 If your car keys are stolen from your home, this is not usually covered by your home insurance.
-Stolen keys can be claimed through your car’s insurance, however you will probably be faced with an excess which can be more than the costs to replace the keys or locks in the first place and may also increase your premium upon renew.
+Stolen keys can be claimed through your car’s insurance.
+However, you will probably be faced with an excess which can be more than the costs to replace the keys or locks in the first place and may also increase your premium upon renew.
 This will also affect your no claims discount, even though it is not directly related to the physical car itself.

-There are specific car key insurance policies available which means that your keys will be covered and it won’t affect your car insurance premium or no claims bonus.
+There are specific car key insurance policies available which mean that your keys will be covered and it won’t affect your car insurance premium or no claims bonus.
 This is an additional policy compared to the standard car insurance.
 We recommend taking out insurance as it is fairly inexpensive in comparison to the costs you could end up paying if you need to change your car’s locks, keys and the cost of call outs etc.

-There are a number of ways that you can claim for lost or stolen car keys.
-The most obvious place to turn is to your car insurance provider, however there are other ways you can claim including:
+There are many ways that you can claim for lost or stolen car keys.
+The most obvious place to turn is to your car insurance provider.
+However, there are other ways you can claim including:

 - Your car warranty provider (only if keys are included in the policy)